Goldenrevolver/ValheimMiniMods/TreeEnemiesWeakToChopDamage/TreeEnemiesWeakToChopDamage/Package/README.md

 The resistances of the different tree based enemy types are configurable in the config, which is also server synced.

+## Slash resistance

+If that wasn't enough, this mod can also optionally increase the slash resistance of tree based enemies by one level, weakness would turn into normal damage, normal damage into resistance etc., affecting everything from axes to swords to daggers.
+This is not recommended with the default axe/ chop damage weakness settings!

+The resistance increase of the different tree based enemy types are configurable in the config, which is also server synced.

 ## Compatibility